glycerine/goq/README.md

  * GOQ_SENDTIMEOUT_MSEC = milliseconds of wait before timing-out various network communications (you shouldn't need to adjust this, unless traffic is super heavy and your workers aren't receiving jobs).
 The current default is 1000 msec.

  * GOQ_HEARTBEAT_SEC = time period between heartbeats in seconds. (default: 5 seconds).
-The server will check on jobs this often, and re-queue those from non-reponsive (presumed dead) workers.
+The server will check on jobs this often, and re-queue those from non-responsive (presumed dead) workers.

 sample local-only session
 -------------------------